Addiction Treatment In Florida

 Florida Drug Courts

 There are special courts in Florida, known simply as “drug courts,” that only hear cases from drug offenders.
 In 1989, the nation’s first drug court was established in Miami-Dade County to help people with addictions and mental disorders.
 Traditional courts don’t always have the specific resources necessary to address and treat addiction and mental health.
-Florida has 95 drug courts.
+As of July 2021, Florida has 93 drug courts.